mdnh42/AlgorithmAndProblemSolving/Readme.md

         - for i = 0 to  n - 1: // o(1), o(n) === O(n^2)
-            - loop over the nodes and pick the "unvisited"node with minimum node d[node]
+            - pick the "unvisited"node with minimum node d[node]
             - visited[node] = 1
             - for all adj_node of node:
                 - if d[nodes] + c(node, adj_node) < d[adj_node]